SDU-eScience/SDUCloudDoc/docs/source/index.rst

 ------------

 SduCloud have been designed and programmed at the eScience Center at the University Of Southern Denmark.
+Its components are provided by the open source community.

 The purpose is to provide a user interface that improves the usability of the HPC environment (Abacus2) for the common user.
 At the same time provide a data storage that secures the GDPR compliance.
+One of the overall goals is to improve the searcheability for data that are already stored in SduCloud.
-Meta-data can be attached to the stored files so in SduCloud.
-The meta-data are made searchable within the user interface.

-Files can be published through the integration to Zenodo.
+That is done by added meta-data to a stored file stored files so in SduCloud.
+The meta-data (data about data) are made searchable within the SduCloud user interface.
+Later other search engines can be attached to SduClouds meta-data service.
+Another example of the implemantation of "Open Access" is the integration to Zenodo.

-Its components are provided by the open source community.

-The functionality follows the requirements from the NSAS description.

-Scaleability has a high priority in the design specification of the solution.
-This target have been reached by implementing all the "moving parts" as micro services and a event based messaging broker (Kafka).